NicholasSynovic/nicholassynovic.github.io/content/summaries/using-svms-for-text-categorization.md

 > My own proposed future directions for the work

-I would like to reimplement their study using the five different learning algorithms they utilized to validate their results.
+I would like to implement their study using the five different learning algorithms they utilized to validate their results.
 The algorithms in question
 are: Findsim, Naive Bayes, BayesNets, Trees, and LinearSVM.